membraneframework/unifex/README.md

 ## Usage

-  For detailed usage description see [Creating Unifex NIF](https://hexdocs.pm/unifex/creating-unifex-nif.html) tutorial.
+  For detailed usage description see [Creating Unifex NIF](https://hexdocs.pm/unifex/creating_unifex_nif.html) guide.

 ## See also